 a Mean value from inter-laboratory comparative trials.

-b Packing group III by the test but Class 8 by the Precedence of Hazards table.
+b Packing group III by the test but transport Class 8 by the Precedence of Hazards table (see Chapter 2.0, section 2.0.3 of the Model Regulations).

 c Maximum pressure of 2 070 kPa not reached.